 The aphorism “it’s not what you say, it’s how you say it” lays the foundation for effective communication.
 Needless to say that this is something managers should follow to supervise and manage their teams efficiently.
 Having excellent communication skills is the cornerstone of effective leadership.

 When you communicate openly and efficiently with your team, it helps to clear out misunderstandings and encourages a peaceful work environment.
 Efficient and seamless communication with your team will also enable you to get tasks done quickly and professionally.

 On that note, let’s shed some light on a number of ways managers should maintain communication with his team.

 Nonverbal communication is the most crucial for any accomplished manager to learn.
 This means that the majority of what you say is conveyed not so much in words, but rather through physical cues.

 To communicate confidently and clearly, you must maintain proper posture.
 Try not to slouch, or fold your arms or make yourself appear smaller than you are.
 Rather fill up the space you are given, consistently maintain eye contact, and (if appropriate) move around the space.

 Your employees should be able to trust you.
 This is a pivotal aspect of carrying out effective business communication time and again.

 Now, in order to build trust among your employees, you need to show a genuine interest in the individual.
-You need to empathise with their dilemmas and concerns and follow through on the ways you’ve promised to help them.
+You need to empathize with their dilemmas and concerns and follow through on the ways you’ve promised to help them.
 This requires effective communication skills.

 3. Take the PIP Approach